OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ![A view of the expressions window with an error converting a string to a number.](/img/error.png)

-To output errors, ensure that you have “store error” selected for the “On error” option in the expressions window.
+To store errors in cells, ensure that you have “store error” selected for the “On error” option in the expressions window.

 ### Facet by null, empty, or blank